KasarLabs/snak-website/docs/add-plugin.md

 - Ensure you assign a unique UUID for your plugin.
 You can generate one here [`v4 UUID Generator`](https://www.uuidgenerator.net/version4)
 - Upload your plugin's logo to [`public/logos/`](../public/logos/) with the format being "plugin_name.png".
-- Submit a Pull Request titled "feat(plugin): Introducing PluginName" and verify it passes all CI checks.
+- Submit a Pull Request titled "feat(plugin): Introducing PluginName" and verify it passes all CI checks, mainly prettier and lint.